stevenjknaack/team-scheduler/README.md

  4. type 'py app.py' to launch backend (for people using python3: python3 app.py)
  5. open up "localhost:6969" in a browser

+# to run the unit testing
+  python -m unittest discover

 # installing virtual environment (recommended, not required), may need --user flag
   py -m pip install --user virtualenv